pac4j/pac4j/documentation/docs/clients/openid4vp-verifiers.md

 ## 1) Response validation

-The authorization parameters and effective DCQL query are saved with the transaction before the request is returned.
+**A profile is created only after the complete response passes validation.**

+- **pac4j validates the exchange:** transaction expiry, expected response mode, response encryption and `state` when sent.
+  Malformed or conflicting response parameters are rejected.
+- **Credential verifiers validate the presentations:** signatures, issuer trust, holder proofs and credential status.
+  Register and configure a verifier for every requested format (see below).
+- **pac4j enforces the original DCQL query:** credential types, requested claims and values, claim and credential sets, multiplicity and trusted authorities.
+Holder binding is required unless explicitly disabled in the query.

-Response validation uses this snapshot, including the negotiated encryption methods, even if the client configuration changes afterwards.
+Validation uses the saved request, even if the configuration changes afterwards.
+Verified results are available through `VerifiablePresentationCredentials.getVerifiedCredentials()`: each query identifier maps to a **list of credentials**.
-The authenticator supports ECDH-ES/P-256 responses with the advertised A128GCM or A256GCM method, verifies the JWE authentication tag and key identifier, and checks `state` when it was sent over the URL binding.
-An encrypted response must contain a `vp_token` JSON object.
-Mixed success/error parameters, an unexpected response mode, malformed presentations and expired transactions are rejected.

-Every returned presentation is passed to its format's `CredentialVerifier`; a null result is rejected.
-`VerifiablePresentationCredentials.getVerifiedCredentials()` maps each DCQL query identifier to a **list** of verified credentials, so `multiple: true` preserves every presentation.
-Results are published only after the complete response passes validation.

-A format verifier must set `VerifiedCredential.cryptographicHolderBinding` to true only after verifying the holder proof against the transaction nonce and the appropriate audience, using the saved request parameters.
-It must populate `trustedAuthorities` only with identifiers established through its trust validation, indexed by DCQL authority type (`aki`, `etsi_tl`, `openid_federation`).
-The common validator requires holder binding unless the query explicitly disables it, and requires at least one matching authority when the query supplies `trusted_authorities`.
-Disclosed claims retain their JSON nesting; mdoc claims use namespace maps whose values are JSON-compatible, so the same DCQL path and value checks can be applied.

 ## 2) Configuring credential verifiers

 Register a `CredentialVerifier` for each credential format requested by your DCQL query using `config.addCredentialVerifier(verifier)`.
 Registration replaces the verifier for that format.
-The configuration provides a `SdJwtVcVerifier` by default, but it accepts no issuer until trusted issuer keys are configured.
+The configuration provides a `SdJwtVcVerifier` by default, but it accepts no issuer until trusted keys or certificate trust anchors are configured.
 The same registration mechanism applies to `OpenId4VpClient`, `OpenId4VpDcApiClient` and `EudiWalletClient`.
-A custom implementation owns the format-specific cryptographic, issuer trust and status checks described above;
-the common response validator then checks its result against the saved DCQL query.
+For implementation requirements, see [Custom verifiers](#23-custom-verifiers).

 To use `SdJwtVcVerifier`, explicitly add the following EUDI dependency, which is not included by default: